Sunday, September 30, 2018

 Headed to Hartsburg

-We were tired, hot, and sticky and went to check out the bathroom and found one teensy-weensy sink.
+We arrived at the Hartsburg Lion's Club Park around 6pm tired, hot, and sticky and went to check out the bathroom, which they had left open for us.
+One teensy-weensy sink in a dimly lit bathroom.
 That was not going to do, and then I saw a hose going around between the Lions Club building and a little shed.
 A couple of well positioned trash cans did the trick.

 Cyclist TIP: You can make arrangements to camp in Hartsburg at the Lioms Club ball park by calling ahead.